ieeevr/2021/attend/virbela-instructions/index.md

         </ul>

         <p>
-            If you do not have an account, you need to register before using the virtual campus for the first time.
-You will need to provide the same email you used to register IEEEVR 2021 along with other personal information, such as name, organization (or institution), and others.
-After that, you will be automatically redirected to the login screen where you can login with your new account.
+            If you Accepted the email invitation that was sent to you, you should not need to use the registration feature on the login screen of the iLRN Virtual Campus application.
+However, if you did not receive the email (make sure you check your spam!), you can attempt to register yourself, but you must <b> make sure you use the same email address </b> you used to register IEEE VR 2021.
+(Otherwise, upon entry to the Virutal Campus you will not have access to the rooms/spaces designated for the conference.).
+You will also be prompted to enter other information, including your name and organization (or institution).
+Following registration, you will be automatically redirected to the login screen where you can login with your new account.
         </p>

         <!--    image here -->